We believe that the future of fashion is circular – it will be restorative and regenerative by design and the clothes we love never end up as waste.

 As we continue to push boundaries and challenge the status quo we want to evolve from just reducing our impact to making a positive impact.
 We want to completely reimagine the fashion industry as we know it and move to a new circular economy.

-Making circular a reality
+Making the circular economy a reality

 The systems we rely on to make, sell and dispose of clothing are broken.
 Operated in an almost completely linear way, large amounts of non-renewable resources are continually extracted to produce the products we love, which largely end up going to landfill or incineration.